FaceFTW/dotman/README.md

 # Usage

-Check out `dotman -h` for the command-line flags that Dotman supports:
+Check out `dotman -h` for the command-line flags that DotMan supports:

 ```

 ```

 # Contributing
-Contributions to Dotman are welcome, whether in the form of a pull request or an issue (for bug repots, feature requests, or other helpful comments)
+Contributions to DotMan are welcome, whether in the form of a pull request or an issue (for bug repots, feature requests, or other helpful comments)

 # Legal Stuff

 `dotman` is licensed under the MIT License.
-The original source code of dotter was licensed under the Unlicense.
+The original source code of `SuperCuber/dotter` was licensed under the Unlicense.